 Measuring the Impact of Regenerative Agriculture

 We are studying changes in soil health, biodiversity, and farm economics from 51 farms across the Northern Plains of North Dakota and Canada.
 Of those 51 farms, 45 are receiving regenerative agriculture coaching and are implementing regenerative management plans developed with their coach.
 Six remaining farms, two per region, will serve as conventional control farms that will be used for comparison against the regenerative farms over time.
-We have developed a similar design for the 24 farmers in the Kansas Regenerative Ag pilot.
+We have developed a similar design for the 24 farmers in the Southern Plains, Kansas Regenerate Ag pilot, and the 3 dairy operations in the Michigan Regenerative Ag pilot.
 The following chart lays out the measurement specifics, partners and sampling frequency.
 A water quality measurement protocol will also be developed in 2020.

 We don’t believe in templates or plug-n-play when it comes to agriculture – what works for one farmer, in one region, with a specific crop, doesn’t typically translate to another region.
 We know that no two farms or farmers are alike, which is why we developed our pilot program to be customized for each participant.Pictured below: Ray Archuleta, partner in Understanding Ag, demonstrates soil structure at a recent Soil Health Academy event.

 Our pilot programs are comprised of: